Understanding the basics can help you prepare to face your audit head-on

 Audits aren’t done at random:

 But that doesn’t mean that every audit is justified, either.
 Often, returns are audited because there is something unique that makes them stand out from other returns filed by similarly-situated taxpayers.
 However, just because you did something different doesn’t mean you did something wrong.
+Knowledge is the key to facing an IRS audit.

 Tax preparation services aren’t always perfect: